Ferocactus cylindraceus: Distribution and habitat

+Taxonomy

+In 1852, George Engelmann first described Ferocactus cylindraceus as Echinocactus viridescens var. cylindraceus.
+The name "cylindraceus" is derived from Latin, meaning "cylindrical," which describes the shape of the plant's shoots.
+In 1926, Charles Russell Orcutt moved this variety to the Ferocactus genus.

 Conservation

 Having a sculptural form and picturesque qualities, this already uncommon cactus is threatened by plant collectors.
 It is also losing habitat to clearing for new wind farms and solar power plants in the Mojave Desert and Colorado Desert.